 For a normal household, the Kitchenaid 4.5 qt. will do perfectly.

 If you are thinking of starting a baking business or doing some heavy baking, go bigger.
-A refurbished 6 qt. doesn’t cost much more than the smaller mixer.
+A refurbished 6 or 7 quart mixer doesn’t cost much more than the smaller mixer.
 I bought a refurbished one 3 years ago, and it’s never had a problem.
 In fact, I have put it to the heavy, near constant use test many a day!

 Common Ingredients in Cake Recipes